Electrochemistry Applications

-Electrochemical synthesis, also known as electrosynthesis, is a process that involves the use of a potentiostat or galvanostat to drive current through an electrochemical cell to force a chemical reaction to produce a desired product.
+Electrochemical synthesis, also known as electrosynthesis, is a process that involves the use of a potentiostat or galvanostat to drive current through an electrochemical cell forcing a chemical reaction to produce a desired product.
 This technique can be used to synthesize a wide range of materials, including metals, alloys, polymers, various chemicals and even pharmaceuticals.
 Electrosynthesis can take place on a bench scale or on an industrial scale.

 Gamry Advantages